Skip to content

 PROGRESSION ONTO YEAR 2

-Progression to the second year of this A Level course will be dependent on having made satisfactory progress in the first year of the course, including achieving at least an E grade in a formal late spring assessment, as well as the maintenance of a good level of attendance and commitment throughout the year.
+Progression to the second year of the A Level depends on satisfactory progress in the first year, including achieving at least an E grade in the Year One formal assessment and maintaining good attendance and commitment.

 FINAL ASSESSMENT AT END OF YEAR 2

-Two written examination papers taken at the end of the second year, alongside the non-examined assessment (language investigation and original writing).
+Two written examination papers taken at the end of the second year (80%), alongside the non-examined assessment (20%).

 Paper 1: (40%) An analysis of language and representation and an essay on child language development.